Leosweetly/Smarttext-ai/AIRTABLE_TO_SUPABASE_MIGRATION.md

 3. **Updated Jest configuration**
    - Modified `jest.config.cjs` to ignore the Cypress directory
    - Added `'<rootDir>/cypress/'` to the `testPathIgnorePatterns` array
+   - Added conditional loading of the setup file to handle missing `jest.setup.cjs` in GitHub Actions
-   - This prevents Jest from attempting to run Cypress tests
+   - This prevents Jest from attempting to run Cypress tests and handles missing setup files

 4. **Updated Cypress tests to handle missing Airtable credentials**
    - Added `skipIfNoAirtable()` helper function in `cypress/support/commands.js`